 Practical application scripting with QML, Kevin Krammer

 In my talk “When all goes according to script” at Qt World Summit 2015, I explored the fundamentals of using the QML environment for the purpose of in-application scripting.

-In this follow-up I am going to look into more practical aspects, especially on how the powerful declarative approach in QML allows very easy handling of asychronous scripting tasks.
+In this follow-up, I am going to look into more practical aspects, especially on how the powerful declarative approach in QML allows very easy handling of asynchronous scripting tasks.

-The format will be a series of live-demos with Qt applications which either have been extended with such a scripting environment or which have even been built specifically around this capability.
+The format will be a series of live-demos with Qt applications that either has been extended with such a scripting environment or which have even been built specifically around this capability.